thiago4go/dapr-workshop/docs/challenge-3/python.md

 ### Creating the app route

-Leet's create our route `/deliver` that will tell the service to start a  delivery for our order.
+Let's create the `/deliver` route that will tell the service to start a  delivery for the order.
 Below **# Application routes #** add the following:

 ```python
 @app.route('/deliver', methods=['POST'])